Antique Tractor Trivia and then some . . .

-Hart-Parr invented a double carburetor that metered kerosene through one side and water through the other side.
+Hart-Parr improved their double carburetor that metered kerosene through one side and water through the other side.
 This was the first known use of water injection in an IC engine to control combustion knock.

 Holt Mfg.
 Company sells first steam powered tracked tractor.

 Hart-Parr determined to find a shorter name for their "Traction Engines" eventually hit on the word, "Tractor," meaning a machine for pulling or hauling.
 They coined the word and from that time on all manufacturers began using the term "Farm Tractors."

 Holt makes 1st gas-powered tracked tractor.
 Holt was the first company to successfully manufacture a continuous track tractor.